stevecoding/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     ![The Spark job status pane is displayed below Cell 3, with the progress of each Spark job visible.](media/ex02-notebooks-ingest-cell-3-spark-job.png "Cell 3 Spark Job status")

-14. After 3-5 minutes the execution of Cell 3 will complete.
+14. After approximately 1-2 minutes the execution of Cell 3 will complete.
 Once it has completed, select **Data** from the left-hand menu.

     ![Data is selected and highlighted in the Synapse Analytics menu.](media/ex02-menu-data.png "Synapse Analytics menu")